 Bell Pepper Nutrition

-Bell peppers are an excellent source of vitamin C (ascorbic acid), which is necessary for growth and repair of body tissue, as well a for the formation of collagen, a protein used for skin regeneration and the creation of blood vessels.
+Bell peppers are an excellent source of vitamin C (ascorbic acid), which is necessary for growth and tissue repair as well as for the formation of collagen, a protein used for skin regeneration and the creation of blood vessels.
 Vitamin C is also needed for cartilage, bones, and teeth.

-Additionally, red bell peppers are a good source of vitamin A (as carotenoids), important for the skin, eye health and the central nervous system.
+Additionally, red bell peppers are a good source of vitamin A (as carotenoids), which is important for the skin, eye health, and the central nervous system.

-100 of red bell peppers provide only 26 calories, as well as 8% of the daily value for dietary fiber.
+100 grams of red bell peppers provide only 26 calories as well as 8% of the daily value for dietary fiber.